Saturday, September 17, 2011

 1998: Mott the Hoople reunited for the first time in 24 years for a performance at the Virgin Megastore on Oxford Street in London.

-2003: Sheb Wooley ("The Purple People-Eater") died of leukemia at the age of 82.
+2003: Sheb Wooley ("The Purple People-Eater") died of leukemia in Nashville, Tennessee at the age of 82.

 2004: The coroner's report revealed that Rick James ("Superfreak") had nine drugs in his system when he died in August, including cocaine, methamphetamine, Valium and Vicodin.

-2006: Bob Dylan went to #1 on the album chart with Modern Times.
+2006: Bob Dylan went to #1 on the Album chart with Modern Times.

 Born This Day: